Grukz/Copernicus/Copernicus/README.md

 		       -c2w Only use the city arg with whitepages

-		       -f2e Search with full name not only Family name with skye or facebook -n2w Dont only use Family name with whitepages use fullname instead
+		       -f2e Search with full name not only Family name with skype or facebook -n2w Dont only use Family name with whitepages use fullname instead

 		       -sm , --scrapmail get all emails from results